Gauravmrao/cv-volume-control/README.md

 PyCaw is an excellent choice for this task because it directly integrates with Windows' audio system, allowing smooth and precise volume control.

 ### 4. **HandTrackingModule** (Custom Module)
+The custom `HandTrackingModule` is a Python class built on MediaPipe that facilitates hand detection and landmark extraction.
+It provides:
-This is a custom module used for detecting and tracking the hand.
-It is responsible for identifying the position of key landmarks on the hand, such as the tips of the thumb and index finger, which are used to calculate the distance between them.
+   - Methods to find and draw hand landmarks, such as from the tips of the thumb and index finger.
+   - Methods to retrieve positions of key landmarks for gesture interpretation.

 This module simplifies hand tracking, making it easier to focus on gesture interpretation and volume control.